 The mid-credits scene reveals the infamous Shazam villain and alien worm, Mister Mind, has escaped captivity on the Rock of Eternity.
 The glass case holding the worm can be seen destroyed when Billy first arrives to receive his powers.
 In another director cameo, Mister Mind is voiced by David F. Sandberg.

-If you’ve enjoyed our post on Shazam’s Best Easter Eggs, References, and Cameos, don’t forget to check out our YouTube Channel for the video version, and out other Easter Eggs videos.
+If you’ve enjoyed our post on Shazam’s Best Easter Eggs, References, and Cameos, don’t forget to check out our YouTube Channel and our other Easter Eggs videos.